 I am a Research Speech and Language Therapist and founder of Talking Mats.
 I worked with people with acquired communication difficulties with the NHS for many years and began working at Stirling University in 1989 as a researcher.
 Since then I have led a number of research projects and have a wide portfolio of publications.
 Together with my colleagues, I have developed Talking Mats into a well-respected communication framework, which is used worldwide with a wide range of people.

-Lois is one of the founding directors of Talking Mats Social enterprise.
-She has worked with Joan, the other founding director, developing Talking Mats since 1998.
-By profession, Lois is a Speech and Language Therapist and worked in various roles in the NHS primarily in learning disabilities .
+Lois is one of the founding directors of Talking Mats Social Enterprise.
+By profession, Lois was a Speech and Language Therapist and worked in various roles in the NHS primarily in learning disabilities .
 She was heavily involved in building the research evidence base for Talking Mats and since 2011 her focus has been to ensure that as many people as possible benefit from this transformational communication framework.